Fellowships of the Lysosomal Disease Network (LDN) for Career Enhancement

-- Applicants should be a recent post-doctoral professional who will develop an interest in clinical research of lysosomal diseases.
-This could include physicians with training in relevant disciplines, as well as pharmacists, psychologists, or other suitably qualified professionals (i.e., MD, PhD, MD PhD, DO, PsyD, DDS, PharmD, DNP, etc.).
+- Applicants should be a recent post-doctoral professional with an interest in clinical research of lysosomal diseases This could include physicians with training in relevant disciplines, as well as pharmacists, psychologists, or other suitably qualified professionals (i.e., MD, PhD, MD-PhD, DO, PsyD, DDS, PharmD, DNP, etc.).

 - Applicants must identify a mentor with an appropriate track record in lysosomal disease research.

 - Applicants need not be United States citizens, but must be allied with a United States-based institution qualified to receive funds from the National Institutes of Health.

 At the conclusion of the funding period, July 30, 2022, the Fellow must provide (a) a brief summary of the results and (b) written plan for a peer-reviewed publication that acknowledges support of the NIH-funded Lysosomal Disease Network using the NIH-stipulated format.

 - Due date: June 15, 2021.
 Incomplete or late applications will not be considered.